A China law on overseas gambling more junket woe says rep

 He added there had already been what he termed “punitive” actions by the mainland authorities against junket agents that were identified as having helped mainlanders with hotel bookings or gaming credit for use outside that jurisdiction.

 “Before the pandemic happened, Macau’s junket sector had already been seeing a declining number of ‘old’ [mainland] clients – even during major festivities like the autumn Golden Week – for the past three years,” Mr Lam added.
-He was referring latterly to the recent Chinese national holiday encompassing the National Day celebrations.
+He was referring latterly to a Chinese national holiday period encompassing the National Day celebrations, and which takes place at the start of October.

 He stated: “The reason could be that such clients’ wealth was already dwindling: in some other cases we heard people were warned by Chinese authorities about their gambling activities.”